Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 \begin{lem} Assuming that $\theta\in (0,2\pi)$, the mapping class group orbit of $[\rho_\theta]$ is finite if and only if $\theta$ is a rational multiple of $\pi$.
-Moreover, when it is the case, the length of the orbit is at least equal to the denominator of $\theta/\pi$ in irreducible form. \end{lem} \begin{proof} We'll use the Dehn twist $\tau_{1,2}$ along the simple closed curve corresponding to the fundamental group element $c_1c_2$.
-It acts non-trivially on $[\rho_\theta]$.
-In terms of triangle chains, it rotates the triangle with vertices $(e^{i\theta/2}, -1, \infty)$ around the point $e^{i\theta/2}$ by an angle $\theta$.
-So, if $\theta$ is an irrational multiple of $\pi$, this produces infinitely many different orbit points.
-If $\theta =a\pi/b$ with $a$ and $b$ two positive coprime integers, then iterating $\tau_{1,2}$ on $[\rho_\theta]$ produces $b$ different orbit points.
+Moreover, when this is the case, the length of the orbit is at least equal to the denominator of \cm{$\theta/2\pi$} in irreducible form. \end{lem} \begin{proof} \sam{Historically, Cayley orbits have been described in terms of algebraic isomonodromic leaves, where they admit an explicit description in terms of hyperelliptic functions, as described by Picard~\cite{picard}.}

-A proof that the mapping class group orbit of $[\rho_\theta]$ is finite when $\theta$ is a rational multiple of $\pi$ can be found in~\cite[p.~145]{LT}.
-We present a variation of their argument.
-The key observation is the following.
-The representation $\rho_\theta$ is not strictly speaking totally elliptic since it maps certain simple closed curves (such as $c_1c_4$) to parabolic elements.
-However, this is the only way that total ellipticity fails.
-In other words, $\rho_\theta$ maps simple closed curves to parabolic or to elliptic elements and, moreover, when the image of a simple closed curve is elliptic, then it has finite order.
-The rest of the argument uses the following general fact.

-\begin{fact} If $\rho\colon\pi_1\Sigma\to\SL_2\C$ is an irreducible representation of a punctured sphere $\Sigma$ that maps every simple closed curve on $\Sigma$ to parabolic elements or to elliptic elements of finite order, then the mapping class group of $[\rho]$ is finite. \end{fact} \begin{proof} The conjugacy class of an irreducible representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ is determined by its character $\chi\colon \pi_1\Sigma\to \C$ defined by $\chi(\gamma)=\trace(\rho(\gamma))$.
-It turns out that the values of $\chi$ on an explicit finite set of elements in $\pi_1\Sigma$ also determines $[\rho]$.
-This is a consequence of the work of Procesi~\cite{procesi}.
-Since we're dealing with matrices of rank 2, it's possible to choose this finite set of elements in $\pi_1\Sigma$ to consist of \emph{simple} closed curves only, as explained for instance by Goldman-Xia in~\cite{goldman-xia}.
-We fix an arbitrary such finite set $\mathcal C\subset \pi_1\Sigma$ of fundamental group elements representing simple closed curves.

-Let now $\rho\colon\pi_1\Sigma\to\SL_2\C$ be an irreducible representation that maps every simple closed curve to a parabolic element or to an elliptic element of finite order.
-The restriction of the character $\chi$ of $\rho$ to simple closed curves therefore takes values in $[-2,2]\cap 2\cos(\pi\Q)$.
-By Selberg's Lemma, there exists an index-$N$ subgroup of $\rho(\pi_1\Sigma)$ that's torsion-free.
-This means that all finite order elements in the image of $\rho$ have order at most $N$.
-Their traces therefore belong to a finite subset $\mathcal S$ of $[-2,2]\cap 2\cos(\pi\Q)$.
-Since there are only finitely many functions $\mathcal C\to \mathcal S\cup \{\pm 2\}$ and the restriction of a character to $\mathcal C$ determines the conjugacy class of the associated irreducible representation completely, the mapping class group orbit of $[\rho]$ is finite. \end{proof}

-In our case, the representation $\rho_\theta$ are irreducible because $\rho_\theta(c_2)$ and $\rho_\theta(c_3)$ are parabolic elements that fix different boundary points.
-Fact~\ref{fact:rational-angles-imply-finite-orbit} therefore applies and shows that the mapping class group orbit of $[\rho_\theta]$ is finite. \end{proof}